Nikoms/phpunit-fail-lover/README.md

 TODO
 ----

-* Replay: Find why the --exclude-group doesn't work with "replay"
 * Both: Simplify the use the listener by giving only a file in the phpunit.xml file.
 Or by managing some new parameters in the command line?
 * Both: Give the possibility to give vars in the name of the file (like the date, now, LAST_ERRORS_IN:path, etc...)